-Being a social worker takes courage, no doubt about it.
+- Courage: Being a social worker takes courage, no doubt about it.
 Social work often takes place in high-stress, complex environments so guts and will-power are must-have characteristics.

-Empathy is what social work is all about.
+- Empathy: Empathy is what social work is all about.
 Compassion for others is without a doubt, an essential attribute of a successful social worker.

-Social workers handle some serious paperwork.
+- Organization: Social workers handle some serious paperwork.
 From case files to medical records, you’ll need to keep your ducks in a row by staying on top of your work in a neat and organized fashion.

-Given the breadth of their profession, social workers often work with clients from all walks of life so it’s imperative to keep an open mind and an open heart.
+- Respect for Diversity: Given the breadth of their profession, social workers often work with clients from all walks of life so it’s imperative to keep an open mind and an open heart.

-Social workers often handle ethical and sometimes legal issues that require careful thought and research.
+- Ethical and Responsible: Social workers often handle ethical and sometimes legal issues that require careful thought and research.
 You’ll need to practice due diligence when it comes to handling client-service provider relationships.

 - Continuing Education: Employers look for candidates who are active in their field through professional associations, volunteering, or internship work.
 Do whatever you can to get as much experience and exposure in your field as possible.